QubesOS/qubes-doc/user/how-to-guides/how-to-organize-your-qubes.md

   online shopping accounts, and insurance companies; and another one for personal email.

 - A password manager vault.
-Carol stores all of her account usernames and passwords here.
+A network-isolated qube where Carol stores all of her account usernames and passwords.
+She uses the [Qubes global clipboard](/doc/how-to-copy-and-paste-text/) to copy and past them into her other qubes when she needs to log into her accounts.

 The vast majority of Carol's assets are in broad-based, low-cost, passively-managed indexed funds.
 Lately, however, she's started getting